ozgung/JobsAnalyzer/README.md

 - `GET /jobs` - Get all jobs from database
 - `DELETE /jobs` - Delete a job by URL
 - `PATCH /jobs` - Update a job's priority (0-5)
+- `GET /techs` - Retrieve all unique technology labels and their counts

 ## Requirements